adolfont/caes005-introduction-to-functional-programming/README.md

 - 28/October: to be defined
 - 4/November: Invited talk by [Simon Thompson (Emeritus Professor of Logic and Computation)](https://www.linkedin.com/in/simonthompson/)
 - 11/November: to be defined
-- 18/November: to be defined
+- 18/November: Invited talk by Fabrício Olivetti de França and Emilio Francesquini (UFABC) on Dependent Types.
 - 25/November: Final project presentations
 - 2/December: Final project presentations
 - 9/December: Final project presentations